 Libraries.
 The Pre-Google.

-Buildings with lots of books, maps, computers, and fellow members of your community (yeah, other people indoors together!); they were where you went for information before Wikipedia.
+Buildings with lots of books, maps, computers, and fellow members of your community; they were where you went for information before Wikipedia.

 Yet it took effort.
 Like today, you began with your question.
 Then, using a card catalog, you had to track down which source would most likely answer your question.